Multiple sclerosis (MS) causes damage, called lesions, to parts of the central nervous system, including the spine.

 - no indication that other issues, such as an infection or stroke, caused the lesions

-Lesions on the spine and in the brain indicate damage to the myelin that protects nerve cells.
+Lesions on the spine and brain indicate damage to the myelin that protects nerve cells.
 This is a sign of MS.

 One function of myelin is to help the nerves send impulses.
 Without myelin, the nerves’ impulses travel more slowly.

 They demonstrated that people with primary progressive MS have more spinal cord lesions than brain lesions.
 The researchers also noted that those with more spinal cord lesions experienced greater physical disability.